AuReMe/esmecata/README.md

 | Cluster_1        | Sphaerochaeta       |
 | Cluster_2        | Yersinia            |

 But this can cause issue.
 For example, "Cluster_2" is associated with Yersinia but two genus are associated with this name (one mantid (taxId: 444888) and one bacteria (taxId: 629)).
 EsMeCaTa will not able to differentiate them.
-But if you give more informations by adding more taxons (for example: 'Bacteria;Gammaproteobacteria;Yersinia'), EsMeCaTa will compare all the taxons of the taxonomic affiliation (here: 2 (Bacteria) and 1236 (Gammaproteobacteria)) to the lineage associated with the two taxIDs (for bacteria Yersinia: [1, 131567, 2, 1224, 1236, 91347, 1903411, 629] and for the mantid one: [1, 131567, 2759, 33154, 33208, 6072, 33213, 33317, 1206794, 88770, 6656, 197563, 197562, 6960, 50557, 85512, 7496, 33340, 33341, 6970, 7504, 7505, 267071, 444888]).
+But if you give more informations by adding more taxa (for example: 'Bacteria;Gammaproteobacteria;Yersinia'), EsMeCaTa will compare all the taxa of the taxonomic affiliation (here: 2 (Bacteria) and 1236 (Gammaproteobacteria)) to the lineage associated with the two taxIDs (for bacteria Yersinia: [1, 131567, 2, 1224, 1236, 91347, 1903411, 629] and for the mantid one: [1, 131567, 2759, 33154, 33208, 6072, 33213, 33317, 1206794, 88770, 6656, 197563, 197562, 6960, 50557, 85512, 7496, 33340, 33341, 6970, 7504, 7505, 267071, 444888]).
 In this example, there is 2 matches for the bacterial one (2 and 1236) and 0 for the mantid one.
 So EsMeCaTa will select the taxId associated with the bacteria (629).

 A [jupyter notebook](https://github.com/AuReMe/esmecata/blob/master/tutorials/esmecata_method.ipynb) explains how EsMeCata works.

 ## EsMeCaTa commands

-Several command line are created after the isntallation:
+Several command line are created after the installation:

 - `esmecata`: the main command to perform esmecata workflow from input file or with a precomputed database.
 - `esmecata_report`: another command to create HTML report showing different statistics on the predictions.